How to Improve Fleet Utilization?

 How to maximize fleet utilization?

-If you are looking to improve fleet utilization, then begin with data.
-Here are the essential metrics for measuring fleet utilization.
+If you are looking to improve fleet utilization, then begin by looking at the data.
+Here are the essential fleet utilization metrics that help you make the most out of your available fleet.

 - Miles Traveled: